Iain Dean: Reception

 For his performance as Iain, Stevenson received a nomination for Best Drama Star at the 2019 Inside Soap Awards.
 Iain's depression plot won Best Drama Storyline.
 Stevenson was also included on the longlist for the Drama Performance accolade at the National Television Awards.
 The following year, he was nominated in the same category.
 In 2025, Stevenson won Best Drama Star at the Inside Soap Awards.
+That year, Steven also received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.
+Iain and Faith were also nominated for the "Best Soap Couple" award.

 While reviewing the show, Alison Graham of the Radio Times observed that Iain and Gemma's reunion was "a touching story" that had been "bubbling for a wee while".
 She thought that the siblings "have done well to turn out as they have" with having Kim for a mother.
 Graham's colleague Emma Bullimore enjoyed Lily and Iain's romance, saying they were "one of the most unlikely but cutest couples the ED has ever seen.
 We were rooting for them – especially during their wildly inappropriate romantic encounter in a hearse."

 Bullimore later named Iain and Lily as one of the show's "best romances", stating "This really shouldn't have worked.
 Iain's previous relationship with Rita failed because he couldn't commit, meanwhile Lily had a five year plan stuck on the door of her locker.
 Iain was a fun-loving guy who would get the first round in, Lily's version of fun was staying late at work to get some extra surgical experience.
 But somehow they just clicked – she kept him on his toes and he was a smitten puppy dog around her."

 In February 2019, Digital Spy's Sophie Dainty chose Iain as one of a handful of characters for viewers to keep an eye on, writing that "his nightmare just keeps getting worse and worse."
 Dainty noted that Iain's "darkest day" was yet to come.
 The BBC named the moment Iain and Sam rescue a boy trapped in a storm drain as one of their "unforgettable Casualty moments", along with the scene in which Iain cleans the ambulance naked.
 Holly Wade of the Radio Times listed Iain's memorable moments as his arrival in 2012, his return as a paramedic, and how he "proved his worth" by rescuing a patient from a bus crash.

 Calli Kitson of the Metro praised Iain's mental health storyline for changing her life.
 She also named Iain, Dylan Keogh (Will Beck), and David Hide (Jason Durr) as "three incredibly complex members of the ED who are interesting on screen because of what they've been through."